mrtztg/k8s-notes/README.md

   - Windows Pods can't be resized

 ### VPA (Vertical Pod Autoscaler)
+- NOTE: To see Docs, Search "AutoScaling Workloads", then find 'On Github' of Vertical autoscaling and open it.
+On Github page, change branch to master, and navigate to `docs > api.md`
 - VPA is not a k8s built-in feature.
 We should install it using Docs.
 It'll be deployed as Pods in kube-system namespace and CRDs and RBACs.
 - It observer metrics, adjust Pod resources if needs, and balance thresholds.
 - VPA will have 3 Pods in kube-system: